Leadership and the Qualities of Political Leaders

 - Returning to the Sam Wineburg study, "Why were Hispanic Americans, Asian Americans, Native Americans, and LGBTQ individuals left of the lists?" (see the full study here: “Famous Americans”: The Changing Pantheon of American Heroes)

-Celebrities from the fields of music, movies, sports, and television hold a considerable influence over everyone, but this might be especially true for youth.
-During an election, celebrities might endorse a political candidate or issue in hopes that their fans will follow in their footsteps.
+During elections, celebrities might endorse a political candidate or issue in hopes that their fans will follow in their footsteps.
 Oprah Winfrey's endorsement of Barack Obama for President in 2008 has been cited as the most impactful celebrity endorsement in history (U.S. Election: What Impact Do Celebrity Endorsements Really Have?
 The Conversation, October 4, 2016).

 Can you think of some examples of celebrities who have shared their political views or endorsements on social media?
 Who are these celebrities?
 In what ways did they influence politics?